 (2√3 ÷ √1.5 ) = 2.828 = √8 = CMB frequency

-Notice, that in the previous section we saw that a wavelength of 200 nm produces a frequency of 150 Petahertz, which unifies the energy of the electron and photon into a single unit of energy (E).
-Whereas, when the values for photon energy (Ep) is swapped with energy (E), the wavelength that produces the energy of a single photon, becomes 1, and the wavelength reduced to √1.5.
-The values 1.5 and √1.5 for these frequencies and wavelength is reciprocated in the calculation of the spectral radiance of the CMB.
+This establishes the geometric nature of the CMB, frequency and wavelength, for both types of measurement.
+Notice, that in the previous section we saw that a wavelength of 200 nm produces a frequency of 150 Petahertz (1.5), which unifies the energy of the electron and photon into a single unit of energy (E).
+Whereas, when the values for photon energy (Ep) set to1, the wavelength reduced to √1.5.
+The values 1.5 and √1.5 for these frequencies and wavelength are reciprocated in the calculation of the spectral radiance of the CMB.

 With this foundational comprehension of the geometry of space, we can now start to resolve the unification of the CMB to the energy (E), and photon energy of the EM waves.
 As explored previously, an EM wave with wavelength 200 nm creates an energy (E) value of 1, whereas when this is reduced to √1.5, we find the value of the photon (Ep), 1.